Declarative Schema Migrations

 atlas schema apply

-flag to run analysis and simulation on the Dev-Database of the proposed changes, and get a detailed linting report when reviewing the migration. -
+flag to run an analysis and simulation of the proposed changes on the dev database and get a detailed linting report when reviewing the migration. -

 --auto-approve

 flag can be used to skip the review process and automatically apply the migration to the target database.
-Although this option is convenient for experimentation and development, it is not recommended for production environments, as it may lead to unexpected changes, such as destructive operations. -
+Although this option is convenient for experimentation and development, it is not recommended for production environments, as it may lead to unexpected changes.

 Review Policy

-Users can define in which cases their schema changes require manual review and approval, if no migration has already been planned and approved for the given Schema Transition (State1 -> State2).
-How does it work?
+Atlas Pro users can define the cases in which their schema changes require manual review and approval.
+How does this work?

 - During